Is saying special needs offensive

 My daughter is not a warrior.
 Her life is not a war.
 There is joy.
 There is hope and tenacity.
 She has a very clear vision of what her life will become and it will always involve help of some kind, because that is what she needs.
 And what was I getting out of being part of the special moms club?
 Pity.
 Alienation.
 Resentment.
 Feeling like someone finally got it drove the perception home that no one else did and that’s just not true.

 To do this, I read about disability rights.
 I follow disabled activists on Instagram and Twitter.
 I try to follow the lead of the disabled people I know.
 I teach my daughter to refer to herself as disabled, as having a disability, because she is a part of the disability community.
 She is not alone.
 And neither am I. The support group I want to belong to is for all parents, because the world is big and the special needs parents club is small and so very lonely.

 By defining myself as a special needs parent, I am pushing myself further and further away from inclusion, and that is detrimental to everyone.
 By defining myself as a special needs mom, I also feel I am finding an identity in my daughter’s otherness, but that is appropriation.
 It minimizes my daughter’s need for community.

 She needs representation and she will not find that in me, she will find it in her peers.
 I want to increase her access to folks who look like her, who are like her.
 That is what everyone needs.
 Our needs and our kids’ needs are everyone’s needs.
 They are deserving of attention by all.
 So isn’t it time special needs parents got a new name?
 I invite us to just call ourselves parents.

-Aimee Christian is a freelance writer published in The New York Times and The Washington Post, on Romper.com, and on Popsugar Family.
+Aimee Christian, the author of "Is saying special needs offensive?," is a freelance writer published in The New York Times and The Washington Post, on Romper.com, and on Popsugar Family.
 Currently hard at work on a middle-grade novel about am 11-year-old girl with an unusual disability who is faced with a difficult choice.